rvpanoz/luna/README.md

 ## Binaries

-All binaries of the latest version are uploaded to the releases section.
+All binaries of the latest version are uploaded to the [releases](https://github.com/rvpanoz/luna/releases)

 ## Tech Stack